TimBeyer/node-dlx/README.md

 ## About

 This is an implementation of Knuth's DLX to solve the exact cover problem.
-It is a port of [Knuth's literate dancing links implementation](https://cs.stanford.edu/~knuth/programs/dance.w) and supports primary and secondary constraints, and returning custom data instead of pure row indices.
+It is a port of [Knuth's literate dancing links implementation](https://cs.stanford.edu/~knuth/programs/dance.w) and supports primary and secondary constraints, and returning custom data in addition to row indices.

 There are no external dependencies and there is full typescript support.